Learning from Natural Language Feedback for Personalized Question Answering: Acknowledgments

 \section{Acknowledgments}

-This work was supported in part by the Center for Intelligent Information Retrieval, in part by an award from Adobe Systems, Inc., in part by an award from Google, and in part by NSF grant number 2143434.
-Any opinions, findings and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect those of the sponsor.
+This work was supported in part by the Center for Intelligent Information Retrieval, in part by an award from Adobe Systems, Inc., in part by NSF grant number \#2143434, and with support from Google.org.
+Any opinions, findings and conclusions or recommendations in this material are those of the authors and do not necessarily reflect those of the sponsors.